Four Ways to Overcome Your Feelings of Anxiety

 Drugs or Alcohol Do NOT Help

-First, it’s important to have the mind-set that is Optimistic.
+First, it’s important to have a mindset that is Optimistic.

 Being able to consider an ‘up-side’ when things do not appear to be going well.

 This then allows the mind to open up to possible solutions which may directly or indirectly impact a problem.